-Set regularly scheduled times for your daily tasks and stick to them.
+Set schedules for your daily tasks and stick to them.
 A seemingly small achievement like having lunch on time is comforting for your brain.
-And having a clear overview of what’s going to happen and when in a day makes you feel more organized and calmer.
+And having a clear overview of what’s going to happen and when in a day makes you feel more organized and calm.
 You can also make a daily list of tasks and check them off as you go.
 For this purpose, we recommend Loop Habit Tracker app for Android or Productive – Habit Tracker app for iOS.

 2. Take breaks